popcornell/MIDIno/README.md

 # MIDIno
-MIDI (through standard 5-DIN MIDI cables) to BLE-MIDI bridging with Arduino-compatible boards project.
+MIDI (through standard 5-PIN DIN MIDI cables) to BLE-MIDI bridging with Arduino-compatible boards project.

 This project was inspired by **[Matt Sieren (sieren) blidino Arduino USB-MIDI to BLE-MIDI project] (https://github.com/sieren/blidino)**.
 I would like to thank him because his work made this possible as all the BLE-MIDI to MIDI parsing part is taken from his blidino project ( see [BLEParser.h](https://github.com/sieren/blidino/blob/master/nRF51822-BLEMIDI/BLEParser.h) ).